Yodazon/Yodazon/README.md

 # Hello There!

 <p align="center">
-  My Name is Michael and I am an aspiring Code Dev.
+  My name is Michael and I am an aspiring Code Dev.
 I like to work with Machine Learning models as well as App Development.
   My Background is grounded in a MSc with Chemistry, and would like to aspire to more roles in Software, Data Science/Eng and Machine Learning
 </p>
 <p align="center">